German Shepherd Dog: An Ultimate Guide To Dog Owners

 Check your German Shepherd’s eyes frequently for any discharges, discomfort, and redness.
 If there is excessive tearing or infection appears, contact your vet.
 By wiping their eyes softly with a damp clean cloth, you can eliminate the discharge or any debris.

-One other thing to add: periodically, a German Shepherd will need to have its anal glands expressed; just as with most dogs.
+Periodically, a German Shepherd will need to have its anal glands expressed; just as with most dogs.
 And while most dogs do it on their own, some may require it manually expressed if an issue arises.

-Symptoms Of Impacted Glands: If you notice your dog scooting across the floor, licking at their rear end a lot or some other sore of discomfort at their hind-end, then there may be an issue with his anal glands.
+If you notice your dog scooting across the floor, licking at their rear end a lot or some other sore of discomfort at their hind-end, then there may be an issue with his anal glands.
 If necessary, you can ask your vet or groomer to check and express the glands.

 Living spaces and shedding management